calmjs/calmjs.webpack/src/calmjs/webpack/README.rst

 Module layout
 =============

-This module, ``calmjs.webpack``, also follows the ``calmjs`` module layout order, but for clarity sake the modules defined here are included in the descriptions.
+This module, ``calmjs.webpack``, also mostly follows the ``calmjs`` module layout order, but for clarity sake the modules defined here are included in the descriptions.

 interrogation
     Helpers for interrogating a webpack artifact file.